Toyota iQ: Fuel economy

 The U. S. Environmental Protection Agency rated the 2013 iQ EV with a combined fuel economy of 121 miles per gallon gasoline equivalent (MPG-e) (121 mpgus) with an energy consumption of 28 kW-hrs/100 miles.
 The city rating is 138 MPG-e (138 mpgus) with an energy consumption of 24 kW-hrs/100 miles and 105 MPG-e (105 mpgus) with an energy consumption of 32 kW-hrs/100 miles for highway driving.

 As of December 2014, these ratings allow the 2013 iQ EV to be the second most fuel efficient EPA-certified vehicle of all fuel types considered in all years behind the BMW i3.
 The iQ EV was ranked first in DOE-EPA's 2013 Annual Fuel Economy Guide.

+Badge engineered cars

+The iQ was badge engineered and sold by some other OEM manufacturers.

 Aston Martin Cygnet

-The Aston Martin Cygnet is a rebadged variant of the Toyota/Scion iQ marketed by Aston Martin beginning with model year 2011, allowing Aston Martin to comply with the 2012 European Union-imposed fleet average emissions regulations.
+The Aston Martin Cygnet is a rebadged variant of the Toyota/Scion iQ marketed by Aston Martin beginning with the 2011 model year, allowing Aston Martin to comply with the 2012 European Union-imposed fleet average emissions regulations.
 It was developed under the codename P298.